solarcaratuva/solarcaratuva.github.io/Embedded/riv3_compile_upload.md

 *Pyserial* must be installed, run `py -m pip install pyserial` to install. `monitor.py` should be run in WSL for Windows Users, but pyserial must be installed **on Windows**.
 The script has the following arguments:
+- `l`, `--level`: flag, optional.
+This flag should be followed by one of {debug, info, warn, fault}.
+All messages below that level will not be shown.
+By default, all messages are shown (debug level)
-- `-l`, `--log`: flag, optional.
+- `-s`, `--save`: flag, optional.
 The flag should be followed by a file path.
 Logs all messages to the file, creates the file if it doesn't exist, appends if it does exist.
 - `-f`, `--filter`: flag, optional.
 Filter out messages without this string, use '\|' to separate multiple strings

-Example: `python3 monitor.py -l logfile.log -f CAN`
+Example: `python3 monitor.py -s logfile.log -f CAN`